tbhaxor/is-temp-email/README.md

 1. Single or bulk email checking
 2. Free of cost (no api pricing)
-3. No third party dependency
+3. Shipped with typings for better intellisense
-4. Shipped with typings for better intellisense
+4. Searches in **three different** indices

 ## Requirements